eerhshr/eerhshr/README.md

 ## Hello :)

->  I’m a Software Engineer learning and building projects with a focus on real-world problems and emerging technologies ⚡️</br>
+>  I’m a Software Engineer learning and building projects with a focus on real-world problems ⚡️</br>

 ## Tech Stack